CxEngine/Express/docs/README.md

 # CxExpress
 > Cx Express is a fast and lightweight framework inspired by [ExpressJS framework](https://www.npmjs.com/package/express) for PHP.
-That allows you to quickly develop website or API.
+That allows you to quickly develop website or API's.

 Docs at https://cxengine.github.io/Express/